jgoeders/dac_sdc_2022/README.md

-# DAC 2021 Design Contest
+# DAC 2022 Design Contest

 # Note:
 These files are still under development.
-They should be stable by the end of January.
+They should be stable by the end of February.

 For full contest details, please see the [2021 DAC System Design Contest](https://dac-sdc-2021.groups.et.byu.net/doku.php) page.